Troy, New York: Economy

+Institutions and Employers

+Rensselaer Polytechnic Institute (RPI), with more than 470 faculty and 6,900 enrolled students in 2024, is a significant contributor to the local research and innovation economy.
+The 1250-acre Rensselaer Technology Park hosts 77 companies employing 2,157 people.
+Hudson Valley Community College, with approximately 1,000 employees in 2024 is also among the city's major employers.
+The community college had 10,000 students enrolled in the 2025 Spring semester.
+Russell Sage College, which maintains 15-acre campus in downtown Troy, employs 356 faculty and staff; and had 3,123 students enrolled in 2025.

+Ten gaming studios, employing several dozen workers, operate within Troy Innovation District.

 Arts and culture

 Architecture

 Troy is home to Victorian and Belle Époque architecture.

 The Hudson and Mohawk Rivers play their part, as does the Erie Canal and its lesser tributary canal systems, and later the railroads that linked Troy to the rest of the Empire State, New York City to the south, and Utica, New York, Syracuse, New York, Rochester, New York, Buffalo, New York, and the myriad of emergent Great Lakes' cities in the burgeoning United States.